 Are there any side effects of CBD?

 Any side effects of CBD are typically insignificant – nowhere near as relevant as those side effects from pharmaceutical medicines that are approved by the FDA.
 The most that CBD users have reported is minor abdominal discomfort or mild sedation.
 Again, there’s no “high” effect or psychoactive properties with CBD, so no worries about your ability to perform day-to-day duties.
-Starting with a small dose and observing the affects and increasing over time is the best way to work with CBD We recommend you consult with your doctor is any side effects arise.
+Starting with a small dose and observing the effects and increasing over time is the best way to work with CBD We recommend you consult with your doctor if any side effects arise.

 What is the Full Spectrum oil extraction process?

-Full Spectrum extraction removes the valuable terpenes, essential oils, amino acids, and other beneficial cannabinoids.
-At Whole Health Remedies we use a Patented Lipid Extraction process that separates the essential medicinal portion of the Hemp plant leaving behind the unwanted plant waxes and residues.
-Our process is solvent free making it the cleanest way to extract the active ingredients from the plant.
+Full spectrum extraction removes the valuable terpenes, essential oils, amino acids, and other beneficial cannabinoids.
+At Whole Health Remedies, we use a patented lipid extraction process that separates the essential medicinal portion of the hemp plant leaving behind the unwanted plant waxes and residues.
+Our process is solvent-free making it the cleanest way to extract the active ingredients from the plant.

 Is CBD oil legal?

 CBD oil and other hemp-extracted products are perfectly legal to be used and sold within the United States.
 The growing, processing, and selling of hemp extracts – including cannabinoids from industrial hemp – is possible through federal regulation within Section 7606 of the Agricultural Act of 2014 which the U.S. Congress passed and signed into law as well as the 2018 Farm Bill where hemp has been legalized.